OsaSoft/youtube-better-subscriptions/README.md

 The icon for the marked watched Button is based on: https://commons.wikimedia.org/wiki/File:OOjs_UI_icon_eye.svg published under the CC-BY-SA-3.0, the modified version is licensed under CC-BY-SA-4.0

+The icon for the settings Button is taken based on: https://commons.wikimedia.org/wiki/File:OOjs_UI_icon_settings.svg published under the MIT licence, , the modified version is licensed under MIT

 The addon as a whole is still licensed under the GPLv3